Playing Death Games to Put Food on the Table: Light novel

-Written by Yushi Ukai and illustrated by Nekometaru, Playing Death Games to Put Food on the Table began publication under Media Factory's MF Bunko J light novel imprint on November 25, 2022.
-Eight volumes have been released as of February 25, 2025.
+The light novels of Playing Death Games to Put Food on the Table are written by Yūshi Ukai and illustrated by Nekometaru.
+The series began publication under Media Factory's MF Bunko J light novel imprint on November 25, 2022.
+Ten volumes have been released as of June 25, 2026.

-During their panel at Anime Expo 2023, Yen Press announced that they had licensed the series.
+During its panel at Anime Expo 2023, Yen Press announced that it had licensed the series for English-language release.